aliyun/terraform-provider-alibabacloudstack/website/docs/r/edas_k8s_application.html.markdown

 * `web_container` - (Optional, ForceNew) The Tomcat version that the deployment package depends on.
 Applicable to Spring Cloud and Dubbo applications deployed through WAR packages.
 Image does not support this parameter.
 * `edas_container_version` - (Optional) EDAS-Container version that the deployed package depends on.
 Image does not support this parameter.

-* `internet_target_port` - (Optional, ForceNew) The private SLB back-end port, is also the service port of the application, ranging from 1 to 65535.
+* `internet_target_port` - (Optional, ForceNew) The public SLB back-end port, is also the service port of the application, ranging from 1 to 65535.
 * `internet_slb_port` - (Optional, ForceNew) The public network SLB front-end port, range 1~65535.
 * `internet_slb_protocol` - (Optional, ForceNew) The public network SLB protocol supports TCP, HTTP and HTTPS protocols.
 * `internet_slb_id` - (Optional, ForceNew) Public network SLB ID.
+If not configured, EDAS will automatically purchase a new SLB for the user.

+* `intranet_target_port` - (Optional, ForceNew) The private SLB back-end port, is also the service port of the application, ranging from 1 to 65535.
+* `intranet_slb_port` - (Optional, ForceNew) The private network SLB front-end port, range 1~65535.
+* `intranet_slb_protocol` - (Optional, ForceNew) The private network SLB protocol supports TCP, HTTP and HTTPS protocols.
+* `intranet_slb_id` - (Optional, ForceNew) private network SLB ID.
 If not configured, EDAS will automatically purchase a new SLB for the user.

 * `limit_cpu` - (Optional) During application operation, the CPU quota of the application instance, unit: number of cores.
 * `limit_mem` - (Optional) The memory limit of the application instance during application operation, unit: M.